 Meal preparation and living alone

-- Buying frozen or refrigerated ready meals can help.
-They often require little preparation and may help the person cook more easily.
+- Encourage the person to use frozen, refrigerated or room-temperature ready meals.
+They often need little preparation and may help the person cook more easily.
 Some meals are specifically made to be nutritionally balanced.

 - Consider having meals delivered.
-A few areas offer a 'meals on wheels’ service.
+A ‘meals on wheels’ service is available in some local areas.
 It may also be possible for the person to have a week’s supply of ready meals delivered.
-Contact your local council or Alzheimer's Society to see what is available in your area.
+Contact your local council to see what is available in your area.

-- Online shopping can be helpful if the person struggles with going to the shops.
-They can order what they want and have it delivered – usually on the date and at the time of day that they choose.
-Others may be able to help the person with this (eg a friend or family member) but it’s important to make sure the food ordered is what the person would want.
+- Organise online shopping if the person struggles with going to the shops.
+It can be a good way to make sure there is fresh food in the house.
+The person can order what they want and have it delivered – usually on the date and at the time of day that they choose.
+Others (such as friends or family members) could help the person with this, but it’s important to make sure the food ordered is what the person would want.

-- Simple notes about where food is, and pictures, may help - eg a picture of a sandwich on the fridge.
+- Leave simple notes or pictures to show the person where food is – for example a picture of a sandwich on the fridge.

-- Simple instructions can help people to prepare, cook or reheat food for themselves - eg 'microwave on high for 3 minutes’.
+- Leave simple instructions to help the person prepare, cook or reheat food for themselves – for example ‘microwave on high for three minutes’.

 - Consider arranging a homecare worker to help the person with eating and drinking.
 For more information contact your local social services or the UK Homecare Association (see Other resources).